Some Thoughts on Dog Behavior: Is your dog dumb, defiant or stressed?

 If your dog is stressed, there are a few things you can do to move past the stress, calm your dog, and keep him learning.

-- Stop.
-You will make more progress in five minutes of taking a break than in an eternity of trying to push the dog through the stress.
-Do something your dog likes to “talk (or whisper?) him off the ledge.”
+You will make more progress in five minutes of taking a break than in an hour of trying to push the dog through the stress.
+Do something your dog likes in order to “talk (or whisper?) him off the ledge.”

-- Revamp.
 Analyze the task or behavior you are trying to teach and break it up into smaller sections.
 Try to increase the fun-factor, and be patient.
-There is rarely reason to rush.
+Despite what some trainers would have you believe, time is almost NEVER of an essence.

 Thomas Aaron is a Denver, Colorado, dog trainer and the owner of FetchMasters, LLC.
 He specializes in developing off-leash reliability, dealing with many behavior issues, and training hunting dogs using positive, dog-friendly methods.